Non-Koszulness of operads and positivity of Poincar\'e series: The mock partially associative operad is not Koszul

-{\bf Terminology.} A {\em $0$-tree\/} will mean a planar rooted tree with $n+1$ vertices of arity $n$. \hbox{A~{\em $1$-tree\/}} will be a planar rooted tree with $n-1$ vertices of arity $n$ and one fat vertex.
-With a~few obvious exceptions, by a {\em tree} we will mean either a $0$-tree or a $1$-tree.
-Thus $\mn$ is a~particular example of a $0$-tree.
+{\bf Terminology.} A {\em degree-$0$ tree\/} will mean a planar rooted tree with $n+1$ vertices of arity $n$.
+A~{\em degree-$1$ tree\/} will be a planar rooted tree with $n-1$ vertices of arity $n$ and one fat vertex.
+(As above, this degree refers to the degree in the cobar complex.)
+With a~few obvious exceptions, by a {\em tree} we will mean either a degree-$0$ tree or a degree-$1$ tree.
+Thus $\mn$ is a~particular example of a degree-$0$ tree.